 - organising and conducting onsite audit visits of panel clinics

 - answering procedural questions

 - providing advice on medical issues to the panel members

 Panel Physicians may contact Immigration Health by the web enquiry form, email, fax, telephone or post.
 We prefer that you use the web enquiry form or email wherever possible.

 See: Contact Us

 Note: Applicant queries regarding specific cases should be directed to the Department's relevant case officer or processing centre.

-If Global Health is not immediately available to answer your query we will usually get back to you within three working days.
+If Immigration Health is not immediately available to answer your query we will usually get back to you within three working days.